VladimirMakaev/cqrs-journey-doc/Reference_04_DeepDive.markdown

-This chapter begins with a brief recap of some of the key points from the previous chapters before exploring in more detail the key concepts that relate to CQRS and Event Sourcing (ES).
+This chapter begins with a brief recap of some of the key points from the previous chapters before exploring in more detail the key concepts that relate to the CQRS pattern and Event Sourcing (ES).

 ## Read-models and write-models